tsmatz/azure-spatial-analysis/Readme.md

 ```

 After a while, go to IoT Hub resource in Azure Portal and click "IoT Edge" menu.<br>
-Click and see your IoT Edge device, and make sure that all modules are correctly running.
-(See below.)
+Click and see your IoT Edge device, and make sure that all modules are correctly running.<br>
+(It will take tens of minutes for the installation of spatial analysis container.)

 ![modules](images/modules.png?raw=true)